Members are encouraged to go to the members only section to download the application form.

 Sport Candidate Members from Quebec are only eligible to apply for National events (within Canada) i.e. Provincial or National games outside of Quebec upon the completion of 1000 hours of academic education, the CSMTA Education Program and the written certification exam.

 Every year, there is at least one and usually multiple calls for selections to Major Games which include the Olympics, Pan Am Games, Commonwealth Games, World University Games and the Francophone Games.
 Requests come to the CSMTA from the Canadian Olympic Committee (COC) to help staff the Canadian Health Care Team.
 The CSMTA Selections Committee works with the COC to ensure the most qualified and experienced therapists are chosen for each particular event.

 In conjunction with the COC, the CSMTA Selections Committee has developed a set of guidelines and an application form.
 Calls for selections to Major Games are usually announced approximately one year in advance of the event.
 The announcement is posted online and distributed by e-mail to the eligible applicants.
-Certified members in good standing with the CSMTA are automatically included and depending on the event and number of overall applicants Candidate members may also be included in the invitation to apply.
-Even without a formal invitation, Candidate members are free to apply.
-This can provide valuable experience for Candidate members so that they can understand the point system of evaluation and ensure an up-to-date CV is always at hand.
+Sport Fellow members in good standing with the CSMTA are automatically included and depending on the event and number of overall applicants Sport Candidate members may also be included in the invitation to apply.
+Even without a formal invitation, Sport Candidate members are free to apply.
+This can provide valuable experience for Sport Candidate members so that they can understand the point system of evaluation and ensure an up-to-date CV is always at hand.

 1. Chair of the selection committee receives communication from the Medical Missions Team.